 Putting in place the correct ecosystem of solutions can enable businesses to not only innovate quickly, but also to bring the innovations to the market with speed.
 Designing and implementing that nimble, efficient, transparent ecosystem of loosely coupled services and solutions has become a pressing challenge for most IT leaders.
 While there is no simple solution IT needs to do everything possible to encourage and facilitate innovation and never stand in its path.

 The March meeting of the UW E-Business Consortium’s IT peer group will examine ways IT can develop an innovation enabled technology stack that supports and fosters innovation and doesn’t impede it.
-It will give the opportunity for IT leaders and business leaders to discuss best ways to foster and enable innovation, and specifically the role IT will play.
+This meeting will give the opportunity for IT leaders and business leaders to discuss best ways to foster and enable innovation, and specifically the role IT plays.

 Webcast Available: If you can't make it to the event in-person (or if in-person registration has reached capacity), you can still register to attend from your computer.
 This option allows you to view the presentations, while attending in person provides you with the opportunity to participate in break-out discussions, ask questions or take advantage of networking opportunities.
 To attend the webcast, click the "Register for webcast" button on this meeting's homepage.
 You will receive a confirmation email with the link to the webcast a week before the meeting.